florae123/taxi-simulator-lab/README.md

 3. Take look into the three tabs
 ![Node-RED_Import_node_red_flow_02](images/16_Node-RED_Import_node_red_flow_02.jpg)

+4. Press **Deploy** in the right upper corner of the Node-RED Editor page.

 ## 2.3 Configure the Watson IoT inside the Node-RED Taxi-Simulation Tab

 Create a app API-Key inside the Watson IoT Service and insert the information inside the existing Node-RED flow.